 City of Richmond Department of Parks, Recreation and Community Facilities III.
-PURPOSE The application is for the final location, character, and extent review of Monroe Park Furnishings.
+PURPOSE The application is for the final location, character, and extent review of a Monroe Park facility.
 IV.
-SUMMARY & RECOMMENDATION This conceptual plan is for a public facility, known as the Portland Loo.
+SUMMARY & RECOMMENDATION This final plan is for a public facility, known as the Portland Loo.
 This will be a contemporary iteration of a public amenity that has existed in the park since 1905.
 The Keeper's Lodge first provided a comfort station for visitors to Monroe Square (present day Monroe Park).
 In 1939, the City opted to replace the original Keeper's Lodge with a new structure later known as the Checkers House - named for the regular games of checkers played there.
 The Checkers House originally housed four restrooms until years of neglect and budgetary constraints resulted in the halving of the number of operable facilities.
 This was followed by the closure of the facilities completely.
 The Portland Loo, designed to be durable in an urban environment, pays homage to the history of providing a public restroom for the users of Monroe Park.
-Its location and purpose will promote more street activity and interaction with surrounding uses, allowing more people to use the newly renovated park.
-Therefore, Staff recommends that the Urban Design Committee recommend that the Planning Commission approve the conceptual design.
+The proposed location at the corner of Franklin and Laurel enables the facility to blend in with its surroundings and does not obscure sightlines.
+Furthermore, it will serve to promote more street activity as the location is believed to be at the entrance with the most foot traffic and will allow for easy access by maintenance crews.
+Therefore, Staff recommends that the Urban Design Committee recommend that the Planning Commission approve the final design.
 Staff Contact:

-Josh Son, (804) 646-3741 // joshua.son@richmondgov.com V. FINDINGS OF FACT a.
-Site Description and Surrounding Context The proposed project is located on Laurel Street, opposite from and just north of the Cathedral of the Sacred Heart, within Monroe Park which is bordered by Belvidere Street to the east, Main Street on the south, Laurel Street to the west, and Franklin Street on the north.
+Josh Son // (804) 646-3741 // joshua.son@richmondgov.com V. FINDINGS OF FACT a.
+Site Description and Surrounding Context The proposed project is located at the corner of Laurel Street and Franklin Street, within Monroe Park.
+The Park is bordered by Belvidere Street to the east, Main Street on the south, Laurel Street to the west, and Franklin Street on the north.
 The public urban park property is surrounded by a number of high-density zoning districts, including multi-family residential, institutional, and religious buildings.
 In addition to the central fountain, the park is embellished with two major statues and two smaller monuments, as well as the Checkers House, an octagonal pavilion which once held public toilets. b.
 Scope of Review The project is subject to location, character, and extent review as part of a "public park" under Section 17.07 of the City Charter. c.
-UDC Review History This project is part of Monroe Park which is currently undergoing a renovation based on the Monroe Park Master Plan.
+UDC Review History This project was recommended for conceptual approval by the UDC in June 2017 with the following recommendations: - That alternative locations for the Portland Loo be considered on W. Main St. or on W. Franklin St. - That an additional public restroom facility be considered within the Checkers House.
+This project is part of Monroe Park which is currently undergoing a renovation based on the Monroe Park Master Plan.
 The Urban Design Committee and Planning Commission reviewed the Monroe Park Master Plan conceptually in October 2007, and then approved a final version of the plan in February 2008.
 In 2009, the Urban Design Committee and the Planning Commission approved final construction plans for the renovation of Monroe Park without conditions. d.
 Project Description The Portland Loo is fabricated in Portland, Oregon by Madden Fabrication.
 The Portland Loos are simple, sturdy, flush toilet kiosks located on sidewalks in public areas.
 The Loos are free and accessible around the clock every day of the year.
 Portland Loos give the community environmentally-friendly, clean, and safe restroom facilities.
 The Loo comes fully tested and assembled from the factory.
 The Loo was designed to be durable in an urban setting: